-- The Group considers its exposure to modern slavery to be limited.
+- The Group considers its risk of exposure to modern slavery to be low.
 Nonetheless, it has taken steps to ensure that such practices do not take place in its business nor the business of any organisation that supplies goods and/or services to it.

 - The Group has not, to its knowledge, conducted any business with another organisation which has been found to have involved itself with slavery and/or human trafficking.